UK Immigration Update – April 2022

 Changes to start-up and innovative visas

-Since the introduction of the start-up and innovator Visa routes, the approach of the Home Office has always been to leave the business assessment to the endorsing bodies as this is their expertise.
+Our business immigration lawyers confirm the new introduction of the start-up and innovator Visa routes, the approach of the Home Office has always been to leave the business assessment to the endorsing bodies as this is their expertise.
 The Home Office will only decide on the final application once the endorsement has been secured.
 This was a welcome change, especially after witnessing how Tier one entrepreneur visas were being subjectively refused over many years.

 Sadly, this division of assessment now comes to an end.
 The Home Office will now have the power to request further information and evidence from both the endorsing body and the applicant in order to consider whether the endorsing requirements were met and potentially refuse the application if the decision-maker believes that the criteria have not been met.
 This change, in a way, defeats the purpose of the endorsing bodies as the Home Office will now intrude further into the assessment of the viability of the business and expertise that we know all too well they do not have.